roja09/VirtualClassroom/README.md

 Student Addition: "Student [ID] has been enrolled in [Class Name]."
 Assignment Scheduled: "Assignment for [Class Name] has been scheduled."
 Assignment Submission: "Assignment submitted by Student [ID] in [Class Name]."

+Code Organization
+  Classes:
+    Virtual: Entry point and command handler.
+    VirtualClassroomManager: Singleton class managing the application instance.
+    ClassroomService: Interface defining methods for classroom management.
+    ClassroomServiceImpl: Implements ClassroomService to handle classroom operations.
+    Classroom: Represents a classroom, students, and assignments.
+    Assignment: Represents an assignment and tracks submissions.
+    Student: Represents a student.
+    StudentSubmission: Represents a student's assignment submission

+The Virtual Classroom Manager utilizes key design patterns to manage virtual classrooms, students, and assignments efficiently.
+The Singleton pattern ensures a single point of access to the application, while the Factory Method and Observer patterns enhance flexibility and maintainability.
+The code is organized into modular components, adhering to best practices for readability and scalability.